Operational Guidelines: PRSI - Pay-Related Social Insurance - Contributions and Classes

 For information on social welfare entitlements see:

-Pay Related Social Insurance (PRSI) contributions go to the Social Insurance Fund (SIF) which helps pay for Social Welfare benefits and pensions.
+Pay Related Social Insurance (PRSI) contributions are paid into the Social Insurance Fund (SIF) which helps pay for Social Welfare benefits and pensions.

 With very few exceptions: